|

 struggled as I created my response.
 So let me know if my comments make

+any sense.
 The following addresses the question "What can be

 done?" rather than the "interpretive reasoning" discussion which is your